CityChainFoundation/city-coin/README.md

 You can test out City Coin (TCITY) on a testnet, without risking any financial losses.

+First add the StratisEVM testnet, then add the token contract to your wallet.

 ### StratisEVM (Auroria Testnet)

 Explorer: https://auroria.explorer.stratisevm.com/